List of The Sopranos characters: Ralph Cifaretto

 Ralph "Ralphie" Cifaretto is portrayed by Joe Pantoliano.
+He is characterized as an excellent earner, but also unstable and prone to violence.

 Ralph is not present in Season 1 or 2, as he spends a prolonged period of time in Miami, Florida, and lived in Delray Beach, Florida.
 Ralph first appears as a soldier in the Aprile Crew in the second episode of Season 3, "Proshai, Livushka".
-He is characterized as an excellent earner but also unstable and prone to violence.
 He returns to New Jersey in 2000, following the disappearance of Richie Aprile.

-As a high-ranking soldier, he tries to take over the crew despite Tony's reluctance to make him captain, and often refers to it as "my crew".
+As a high-ranking soldier, Ralph tries to take over the crew despite Tony's reluctance to make him captain, and often refers to it as "my crew".
 Tony views Ralph as obnoxious and insubordinate, so he passes Ralph over for promotion, and makes Gigi Cestone captain of the Aprile crew.
 After Cestone dies of a heart attack, Tony reluctantly installs Ralph as capo.

 In the episode "University", Ralph is involved with a 20-year-old stripper named Tracee, who becomes pregnant with his child.
 At the Bing, Tracee insults Ralph in front of his friends and makes fun of his perceived lack of masculinity.
 He follows her outside, where they argue.
-Ralph sweet-talks Tracee by telling her of a romantic future with their child which makes her happy, only for Ralph to insult her by telling her if their child is a girl, she should name her "Tracee" because she "is going to become a cock-sucking slob, just like her mother."
-Tracee spits at him and slaps him in retaliation, and he brutally beats her to death.
+The argument becomes physical, and he brutally beats her to death.
 Tony finds out and strikes him repeatedly.
-Ralph defends himself by shouting, "I'm a made guy!"
-Tony justifies his actions by saying that Ralph "disrespected the Bing".
+Ralph is enraged that Tony would attack a made man, Tony justifies his actions by saying that Ralph "disrespected the Bing".